Shippable/docs/sources/deploy/aws-elastic-beanstalk.md

 **Steps**

-Add the following yml block to your [shippable.resources.yml](/platform/tutorial/workflow/shippable-resources-yml/) file.
+Add the following yml block to the `resources` section in your [shippable.yml](/platform/tutorial/workflow/shippable-yml/) file.

 ```
 resources: